GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

   Amount of fluid produced by the flux or fluxes.
 One value is given for each fluid phase.

-    - Negative if it’s an injection;
+    - Negative if it is an injection;

-    - Otherwise it’s a production.
+    - Otherwise it is a production.

 - **m_productionRate [kg/s or mol/s]:**

   Flux or fluxes production rate.
 One value is given for each fluid phase.

-    - Negative if it’s an injection;
+    - Negative if it is an injection;

-    - Otherwise it’s a production.
+    - Otherwise it is a production.

 - **m_elementCount:**

-  Total number of elements (meshes) contained in the region or sub-region.
+  It indicates how many mesh cells are directly affected by the source, for example injection or production, and are used in the computation of flux statistics.

 The output can be saved in the log file and/or a CSV file if the associated options are specified when the program is run.